WebsecLabs/sql-injection-knowledge-base/README.md

 Contributions are welcome!
 Please see our [Contributing Guide](./src/content/extras/contributing.md) for more details on how to contribute to this project.

+## Development

+For information about linting configuration and disabled rules, see [docs/linting.md](./docs/linting.md).

 ## Disclaimer

 The techniques documented in this knowledge base are for educational and authorized security testing purposes only.
 Always obtain proper authorization before testing systems for security vulnerabilities.